msimon/ocaml-ses/README.md

 Usage
 -----------------
-All action and data type are implemented in as describe in ses api.
+All action and data type are implemented as describe in ses api.

 Check http://docs.amazonwebservices.com/ses/latest/APIReference/Welcome.html?r=5201 for more information.